rlSimonLi/CMWP/readme.md

 ## Todo

-1. Automatic the ElasticSearch indexing process
+1. Automatic the Elasticsearch indexing process
 2. Rewrite the app docker with Alpine for better image size.